hyperledger/caliper/docs/vNext/Ethereum_Configuration.md

 ## URL

 The URL of the node to connect to.
 Any host and port can be used if it is reachable.
-Currently only websockets are supported.
+Currently only websocket is supported.

 ```json
 "url": "ws://localhost:8545"